The efficiency and effectiveness of a company’s workforce are evident in the quality of service produced and the total output of that organization.

 With the advent of social media, reaching the right candidate has become easier as platforms like LinkedIn and Twitter have interest group communities where you can go on to post your recruitment ad.

 For example, if you are looking to employ someone to fill in a tech role in your organization, you can post the job advert with the hashtag #techjobs.
+Or if you need to hire a pharmacist you can join groups like “Pharma & Medical Network” on LinkedIn and add your job posting.

 This strategy helps notify these communities that there is a new opportunity and also helps the organization filter candidates who do not fit the role.